ojaswa1942/robofriends/README.md

 The robot contact info is taken from: https://jsonplaceholder.typicode.com/users

-Robot images have been generated using: https://robohash.org/
+Robot images have been generated using API: https://robohash.org/